idaceappdev/AdalToMsal/Javascript/2. After (With MSAL)/README.md

    });
    ```

-   then add the following MSAL code snippet to make the **DELETE** endpoint to work..
+   then add the following MSAL code snippet to make the **DELETE** endpoint to work.

    ```
    //MSAL Code